Pediatric Hematology/Oncology Resources for Patients & Families

 The Foundation for Women & Girls with Blood Disorders is dedicated to achieving correct diagnosis and treatment of blood disorders and accompanying reproductive problems in women and girls with von Willebrand Disease (VWD), other factor deficiencies, thrombophilias, sickle cell disease (SCD), hemoglobinopathies, immune thrombocytopenic purpura (ITP) and anemias.
 FWGBD is an innovative organization that will build the education resource base in these important areas.

-The HEADstrong Foundation is relentless in improving quality of life for those affected by cancer.
+The HEADstrong Foundation is relentless in improving the quality of life for those affected by cancer.
 With every action that we make, we are fulfilling the vision of the late Nicholas Colleluori, our founder.
-Nick's last wish was that others would benefit from his journey.
+Nick’s last wish was that others would benefit from his journey.
 On behalf of all of us at HEADstrong, we invite you to join us.

 I’m Too Young For This!
 Cancer Foundation

 The I’m Too Young For This!
 Cancer Foundation is the nation’s largest support community for young adults affected by cancer (15-40) and serves as a bullhorn for the young adult cancer movement.

 At LIVESTRONG, we fight for the more than 32.5 million people around the world affected by cancer now.
 There can be – and should be – life after cancer for more people.
 We provide direct services to anyone affected by cancer, connect people and communities with the services they need, and call for state, national, and world leaders to help fight this disease.
 Through cancer support services, community programs, and system change, we help ease the challenges of a cancer diagnosis.”

 The Leukemia & Lymphoma Society (LLS)

 The mission of The Leukemia & Lymphoma Society (LLS) is: Cure leukemia, lymphoma, Hodgkin’s disease, and myeloma, and improve the quality of life of patients and their families.